xBlade58/smart-meter-platform-page/documentation/implementation/household-service/Household_Service.md

 #### Rest Adapter

 The Rest adapters allow to access the service via HTTP.
-The applications offers endpoints to create households and users, list the households and users, map users to households and assign meters to housholds.
+The applications offers endpoints to create households and users, list the households and users, map users to households and assign meters to households.